-For more information on the impact of CIGA 2020 on termination clauses, please see the where the Corporate Insolvency section deals with this above.
+For more information on the impact of CIGA 2020 on termination clauses, please see The Prohibition of Termination Clauses sub-heading of Section Two: Corporate Insolvency above.

 6. Will a moratorium or restructuring plan under the Corporate Insolvency and Governance Act 2020 constitute an event of default?